LinkWellNodes/Documentation/docs/knowledgebase/faq/Chainlink-Users.md

 ### My request transaction won't send

-Please ensure that you have enough gas token present in the wallet that is initiating the request.
-For mainnet requests, please additionally ensure that you have the appropriate amount of LINK tokens present within your consumer contract before making the request.
+Please ensure that you have enough gas token in the wallet initiating the request.
+For mainnet requests, also ensure that you have the appropriate amount of LINK tokens in your consumer contract before making the request.

-If you are using one of our jobs, see the `setFeeInHundredthsOfLink()` function call present within the constructor of your consumer contract for the minimum amount of LINK token that needs to be present within your consumer contract in order to initiate a `request()` call.
+If you are using one of our jobs, check the `setFeeInHundredthsOfLink()` function call in your consumer contract's constructor for the minimum required LINK token balance.

 ### I'm not getting a response back to my consumer contract